-Experience and expertise Dr Han is the current Executive Chairman of Hua Xia International Investments Ltd. He has previously held appointments as Group CEO and Managing Director of Fraser and Neave Limited and DBS Land Limited, Deputy Managing Director of Petrochemical Corporation of Singapore, and Chairman of Australand Holdings Ltd (1996-2000).
+Experience and Expertise Dr Han is the current Executive Chairman of Hua Xia International Investments Ltd. He has previously held appointments as Group CEO and Managing Director of Fraser and Neave Limited and DBS Land Limited, Deputy Managing Director of Petrochemical Corporation of Singapore, and Chairman of Australand Holdings Ltd (1996-2000).
 Dr Han has also served as Permanent Secretary to the Ministry of Manpower (Singapore) (1978-1984).
-Other Current Directorships of Listed Companies Nil Former Directorships in the Last Nii
+Other Current Directorships of Listed Companies Former Directorships in the Last Nil Nil

-Other Current Directorships of Listed Companies Former Directorships in the Last Three Years of Listed Companies Special Responsibilities
+Former Directorships in the Last Three Years of Listed Companies Special Responsibilities